Codit/practical-api-guidelines/maturity-level-one/README.md

 }
 ```

-## Use thin controllers
+## Unit and Integration tests
-- Put as less as possible logic in the controller.
+Always add Unit tests and Integration tests.
-- Enhance testing possibilities through dependeny injection.
+- Put as less as possible logic in the controller and enhance testing possibilities through dependeny injection.